-G. S. Beckwith Gilbert, age 75, Mr. Gilbert is Executive Chairman of the Board of Directors of the Company.
-Mr. Gilbert has continued to serve as the Company's Chairman of the Board since his election in 1997.
+G. S. Beckwith Gilbert, age 77, is Executive Chairman of the Board of Directors of the Company, and has served as the Chairman of the Board since his election in 1997.
 Mr. Gilbert also serves as the Chairman of the Executive Committee.
 Mr. Gilbert was appointed Chief Executive Officer in October of 1998 and served as such until his retirement from that post on February 1, 2003.
 Mr. Gilbert is President and Chief Executive Officer of Field Point Capital Management Company, a merchant-banking firm, a position he has held since 1988.
-Mr. Gilbert is also Chairman Emeritus and a member of the Board of Fellows of Harvard Medical School, a Director of the Yale Cancer Center, and a member of the Council on Foreign Relations.
+Mr. Gilbert is also Chairman Emeritus of the Board of Fellows of Harvard Medical School, a Director of the Yale Cancer Center, and a member of the Council on Foreign Relations.
+Mr. Gilbert is a graduate of Princeton University (magna cum laude).
+He also received an MBA from New York University (evening sessions) and a MS in Immunology from Rockefeller University (with a focus on cancer).
+In addition, he is an honorary member of the Class of 2004 at Weill Cornell Medical College.
 Mr. Gilbert's current service as Chairman of the Board of the Company and Chairman of the Executive Committee and prior service as Chief Executive Officer of the Company, as well as his prior board and executive management experience, allow him to provide in-depth knowledge of the Company and other valuable insight and knowledge to the Board.

-James T. Barry, age 55, was named Chief Executive Officer of the Company in February 2003 and President in April 2003.
+James T. Barry, age 57, was named Chief Executive Officer of the Company in February 2003 and President in April 2003.
+He also serves on the Company's Executive Committee and Technology Advisory Committee.
 Since Mr. Barry joined the Company in 1998, he has held the positions of Chief Operating Officer, Chief Financial Officer, Secretary, and Executive Vice President.
 Mr. Barry has also been a Director of the Company since 2000.
-From 1998 to 2006, Mr. Barry was a Vice President of Field Point Capital Management Company.
-From 1989 to 1998, he was with DIANON Systems, Inc., most recently as Vice President of Marketing.
+Mr. Barry currently serves as Member of Advisory Board, The Society of White House Military Aides.
+Previously, Mr. Barry was a Senior Vice President of Field Point Capital, Greenwich, CT, from 1998 to 2006.
+From 1989 to 1998, he was with DIANON Systems, Inc., most recently as Vice President of Marketing and Technology.
 Prior to DIANON, Mr. Barry was an officer in the United States Marine Corps.
 Mr. Barry's knowledge of the Company through his service as a Director, President, and Chief Executive Officer of the Company allows him to bring valuable insight and knowledge to the Board.